Tripartite entanglement in $H \to ZZ,WW$ decays: Sensitivity in

 The central values and statistical uncertainties for the entanglement observables of interest are presented in Table~\ref{tab:res2}, together with their theoretical prediction from section~\ref{sec:3}.\footnote{For $\mathcal{O}'_\text{Bell}$ in the helicity basis the same binned method of section~\ref{sec:3} is employed, but using instead Eqs.~(\ref{ec:C}) for the determination of the density operator.} Again, the agreement between the central values and the theoretical calculations using the full event sample and 2 GeV bins is very good, and sufficient for the statistical uncertainties present.
 The p.d.f.'s for entanglement observables are shown in Figs.~\ref{fig:pdf} and \ref{fig:pdf2}.
 We omit those for $S_i$-$(LS_j)$ and $L$-$S_2$ entanglement; for the former, all the pseudo-experiments give values in an extremely narrow range, and the latter is similar to $L$-$S_1$.
 For several observables, marked with an asterisk in Table~\ref{tab:res2}, the p.d.f. is not Gaussian for the small number of events expected in LHC Runs 2+3.
 Still, the p.d.f. is very well approximated by a skew-normal distribution.
 In those cases, the statistical significances are computed by using the skew-normal distribution with the parameters that best fit the numerical p.d.f. resulting the pseudo-experiments.
 The statistical significances for entanglement, $N > 0$, and violation of Bell inequalities, $I_3 > 2$, are also presented in Table~\ref{tab:res2}.

-The improvement of statistical uncertainties achieved with this binned reconstruction method is remarkable.
+The improvement of statistical uncertainties achieved with this binned reconstruction method, with respect to previous results for $S_1$-$S_2$ entanglement~\cite{Aguilar-Saavedra:2022wam}, is remarkable.
 If systematic uncertainties are under control, it allows to establish genuine tripartite entanglement in $H \to ZZ$ decays beyond the $5\sigma$ level at the current LHC run.
 Also, it allows to verify the violation of Bell inequalities between the two boson spins beyond the $5\sigma$ level.